PrudhviVajja/Data-Science-Resources/README.md

 # Data Science 📚

 ## Why I created this REPO?

+Got feed up the abundent resources out their and stepping into wrong ones and learning the same thing again and again.

 [Real Vs Thinking you are real (as a Data Scientist)](https://towardsdatascience.com/from-sklearn-import-478c711dafa1)

 #### What can you find here?

-Some of the best resources to learn data science.
+Some of the best curated resources to learn pratical machine learning.

 #### How to contribute?

 - [fork my repository](https://github.com/Prudhvi0001/Data-Science-Resources/fork)
 - Create a new branch.
 - Add your resources.